Rmk-kk/React---Integrify-test-task/README.md

 ## Disclaimer
 1. Weather API is very limited for requests.
 I have tried to make dynamic weather cards when you send request for 'Find city by name', this dynamic cards can easily create a lot of requests, so API can be locked for 24 hours because of limit really fast.
 After that you will get 404 error image.
 I highly recommend checking it on cities, like Helsinki, Oulu etc., because there are almost no cities with same names. ( Example : You will search for Moscow, it will find about 24 cities named Moscow, and each city will create a request for weather to show you current weather there.
 So it's 25 requests, and the limit is 150/ daily).
 2. Arrows on the page are responsible for 'back, forward' action, you can use them instead of browser arrows.
 Made with `useNavigate` Hook
-3. If API will lock due to calls limit, there are 5 different API keys for this platform, or just reach me so i will change it and refresh.
+3. If API will lock due to calls limit, there are 5 different API keys for this platform in `src/components/service-components/request in fetchData` or just reach me so i will change it and refresh.

 ## Features
 ### Client Card